Kong/unirest-php/README.md

 -------------------

 ### Installing
+Unirest-PHP required `PHP v5.3+`.
 Download the PHP library from Github, and require in your script like so:

 ```php
 require_once './lib/Unirest.php';